wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/optimizations.md

 - Right-click the empty space in the left pane of MO2 and select **Create separator**.
 - Name the separator **Optimizations**.

-:::important What will these optimizations do?
+:::note What will these optimizations do?
 These mods will not have a noticable visual impact, but will significant improve your performance and experience with AI throughout the game.
 :::